 It was in Canada from 1861 to 1869.
 During this period, it defended the border with the United States during the Trent Affair (1861) and the Fenian Raids (1866).

-Explore the history and collections of the 30th (Cambridgeshire) Regiment by visiting the Lancashire Infantry Museum in Preston.
+Discover more about the 30th (Cambridgeshire) Regiment of Foot by visiting the Lancashire Infantry Museum in Preston.